NeoTheBestDeveloper/npeg/README.md

-# Npeg it is a small and blazingly fast python library for image processing.

 # Warning: project is unstable now.

+# Npeg
+It is a small and blazingly fast python library for image processing.

+Why is it fast?

+- Npeg core written on C.
+- Npeg support cpu hardware acceleration, for example, avx.
+(In the process)
+- Npeg support gpu gardware acceleration, for example, cuda, opencl.
+(In the future)

 ## Supported formats